JayO-1/system-design-101/README.md

 UDP can broadcast, sending datagrams to all devices on the subnet.
 This is useful with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.

-UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.
+UDP is less reliable but works well in real-time use cases such as VoIP, video chat, streaming, and real-time multiplayer games.

 Use UDP over TCP when: